RPI-DATA/jupyter-book/content/tech.md

 ### Windows

 Windows may often have issues associated with installation if you have had previous versions of Anaconda installed.
-If it doesn't work, start by uninstalling everything
+If it doesn't work, start by uninstalling everything.

 1. Follow the online instructions to [install the Anaconda Distribution with Python 3.6](https://docs.continuum.io/anaconda/install/windows)
 2. Follow below for [advanced configuration](#advanced-configuration).